Alfredo Bryce Echenique: Claims of plagiarism

-In March, 2007, Peruvian Diplomat Oswaldo de Rivero wrote an article for the newspaper El Comercio of Lima, Peru accusing Bryce of writing an article "Potencias sin poder" that was an almost exact copy of one written by de Rivero in the magazine "Quehacer" in March, 2005.
-Bryce responded saying the article had been submitted in error by his secretary.
+In March 2007, Peruvian diplomat Oswaldo de Rivero wrote an article for the Lima newspaper El Comercio accusing Bryce of plagiarizing his article "Potencias sin poder".
+Bryce responded by saying the article had been submitted in error by his secretary.
+Also in 2007, he was accused of plagiarizing an article by José María Pérez Álvarez; Bryce apologized to Pérez Álvarez and claimed that political conspirators, intent on causing him harm, had submitted the article under his name.